The Sixers’ 116-105 victory over the Magic (see observations) was just that: a complete “Sixers” victory.

-“It shows they can hold it down,” Simmons said.
+“It shows (the bench) can hold it down,” Simmons said.
 “We have guys who are capable of doing that, it doesn’t have to be the starting five.”

 The bench's production in this win over the Magic is only a small glimpse into what the Sixers believe they will need to succeed in the postseason.